 Office of the Superintendent of Financial Institutions

-A Canadian bank (the Bank) proposed to issue the LRCNs to third-party investors.
+A Canadian bank (the Bank) recently issued the LRCNs to third-party investors.
 The structure consists of two instruments: (1) deeply subordinated interest-bearing LRCNs with a term to maturity of 60 years issued by the Bank directly to investors; and (2) perpetual, non-cumulative preferred shares issued by the Bank to a special purpose vehicle (SPV) for the benefit of LRCN holders.

 This figure illustrates the LRCN structure.
 The structure consists of two instruments: (1) the LRCNs issued by the Bank directly to investors for cash consideration; and (2) preferred shares issued by the Bank to a special purpose vehicle (SPV) for the benefit of LRCN holders.